Gosling-dude/FactorX-Quadratic-equation-solver-App/README.md

-# QuadraSolver
+# FactorX: Quadratic Equation Solver

-**QuadraSolver** is a fast and intuitive app designed to solve quadratic equations with ease.
+**FactorX** is a fast and intuitive app designed to solve quadratic equations with ease.
 Whether you're a student or a math enthusiast, this app simplifies the process of solving quadratic equations, providing accurate results and a smooth user experience.

 ## Features

-- **Instant Solutions**: Input the coefficients of a quadratic equation, and QuadraSolver instantly calculates the roots.
+- **Instant Solutions**: Input the coefficients of a quadratic equation, and FactorX instantly calculates the roots.
 - **Step-by-Step Solutions**: Get a detailed breakdown of each step involved in solving the quadratic equation.
 - **Graph Visualization**: View a graphical representation of the equation, helping you understand the shape and behavior of the quadratic function.
-- **User-Friendly Interface**: Designed for simplicity, QuadraSolver ensures ease of use for all age groups and proficiency levels.
+- **User-Friendly Interface**: Designed for simplicity, FactorX ensures ease of use for all age groups and proficiency levels.

 ## How to Use

-1. Open the QuadraSolver app.
+1. Open the FactorX app.
 2. Enter the values for the coefficients (a, b, c) of the quadratic equation in the form `ax² + bx + c = 0`.
 3. Press the **Solve** button.
 4. The app will display: